 Seals, sea lions, sea otters and walruses

 Enough said – these marine mammals have it made with big swimming pools.
-But Kulu the walrus also likes to play in the waterfall our keepers make with a hose, and our sea otters love playing with ice!
+But our walruses also likes to play in the waterfall keepers make with a hose, and our sea otters love playing with ice!